-60 Years Ago: Jimi Hendrix Fired Halfway Through His First Gig
+Why Jimi Hendrix Got Fired Halfway Through His First Gig

 If at first you don't succeed, try, try again.
 And while you're trying again, think about Jimi Hendrix, who made it halfway through his first guitar gig before being fired on Feb.
 20, 1959.

-Hendrix and Goldfarb would never get around to bonding: Jewish Currents' report recalls that Hendrix's "wild playing and show-off style (dropping to his knees, sticking out his tongue, flailing his arms) got him fired before the second set."
-This wouldn't be the last time his flamboyant style cost him a paycheck, either; as the post goes on to note, he'd also end up being fired by Little Richard and Ike Turner.
+Hendrix and Goldfarb would never get around to bonding: The Jewish Currents report says Hendrix's "wild playing and show-off style (dropping to his knees, sticking out his tongue, flailing his arms) got him fired before the second set."
+This wouldn't be the last time his flamboyant style cost him a paycheck, either.
+As the post goes on to note, Hendrix would also end up being fired by Little Richard and Ike Turner.
 Clearly, he needed to be the star of his own show.

 Of course, things worked out pretty well for Jimi Hendrix once he started his solo career.
 This show remains a little-discussed footnote in an amazing legacy.

 Still, novelist Lily Brett may have opened a window into his feelings about the firing in her novel Lola Bensky, a semi-autobiographical book that drew on Brett's own experiences as a teen music writer to tell the story of a young girl who rubs shoulders with some of rock's biggest stars.
 "It didn't go well.
 I was fired between sets," Hendrix recalled in the book.
 "I was trying to play from my soul, and the other band members thought I was showing off."

 See Jimi Hendrix Among the Top 100 Albums of the '60s